libretro/docs/docs/guides/install-android.md

 ![google-play-protect_-_install-anyway-2.png](../image/guides/google-play-protect_-_install-anyway-2.png)

-* When you select “Install anyway”, Google Play Protect will ask you to authenticate your identity.
-For security reasons, this step cannot be captured in a screenshot, which is why it's described here instead.
-If Play Protect still fails to install the app even after you’ve entered the correct password, you’ll need to disable Google Play Protect.
-For instructions, see [Method 2: Disable Google Play Protect](#method-2-disable-google-play-protect).
+When you select “Install anyway”, Google Play Protect prompts for identity authentication (password or fingerprint).
+For security reasons, this step cannot be screenshotted, so it's described textually here.
+This method requires no Google account—unlike [disabling Google Play Protect](#method-2-disable-google-play-protect), needed if authentication still fails after entering the correct password.

 #### Method 2: Disable Google Play Protect

-If Google Play Protect still blocks the app installation even after you entered the correct password in Method 1 (a common issue on older Android versions), you'll need to temporarily disable Play Protect to proceed.
+If Google Play Protect still blocks the app installation even after you entered the correct password in Method 1 (a common issue on older Android versions), you'll need to disable Play Protect to proceed.
+The downside of this method is that it **requires** a Google account to sign in to the Google Play Store.

-Disable Google Play Protect:
+* Create a Google account if you don’t already have one.
-* Open the Play Store app first
+* Open the Google Play Store app
+* Click on the "Sign in" button and sign in with your Google account.
-* Tap your profile icon
+* Tap your profile icon.
-* Select Play Protect
+* Select Play Protect.
-* Tap the gear icon in settings
+* Tap the gear icon (Settings).
-* Toggle off "Scan apps with Play Protect"
+* Toggle off "Scan apps with Play Protect".

 Once disabled, install the APK — Play Protect will no longer interfere with the process.